What is the GLP-1 receptor and how does it function?

 Can GLP-1 agonists be used in combination with other compounds?

 Research studies examine combination effects with other metabolic compounds.
 Published research includes combination studies with insulin, other receptor agonists, and metabolic modulators.
-Ensure compatibility and receptor cross-talk is considered in experimental design.
+Receptor cross-talk should be accounted for in experimental design before combining compounds.

 What controls should be included in GLP-1 research?

-Published protocols recommend vehicle controls, positive controls using native GLP-1, and receptor antagonist controls to verify specific receptor-mediated effects.
-Include dose-response curves to determine EC50 values for your specific experimental conditions (PMID: 31802882).
+Published protocols recommend vehicle controls, positive controls using native GLP-1, and receptor antagonist controls to confirm specific receptor-mediated effects.
+Dose-response curves are needed to determine EC50 values for your specific cell model and experimental conditions (PMID: 31802882).

 Research Use Only: All compounds sold by Onward Aminos are intended exclusively for laboratory research.
 Not for human or animal consumption.
 These products are not drugs, supplements, or food.
 Statements have not been evaluated by the FDA.
 Must be 21+ to purchase.